PQWare/PhosphorOS/README.md

 # PhosphorOS
-An operating system that I am developing in my free time
+An operating system that I ~~am developing in my free time~~ have given up on